 Have you ever asked yourself what you did ten or fifteen years ago when social media was not there to consume you?
 For me, I was always outside, walking, I read a lot of books or I was creative in some way.
 Now we have taught our brains to always be occupied.
 We reach for our phones while simultaneously watching TV and being on a lap top or i-pad!
 We have forgotten how to focus and put our attention into one thing.

-Spend your day pretending that social media does not exist and find other activities which fulfill your soul.
-Go for that long walk to explore your neighborhood.
-Go sit at a cafe, have a coffee & people watch (this one is my favourite).
+Spend a day pretending that social media does not exist and find other activities which fulfill your soul.
+Go for that long walk.
+Sit at a café, have a coffee & people watch.
 Leave your phone behind and go to a park.
-Maybe even visit that friend you have not seen for six months.
+Maybe even visit that friend you have not seen for months.
 Forget about living for other people, or what your next post will be.

 Also do not apologize to anyone for ‘missing from social media’ because you exist in the real world.
 I find it odd that people feel the need to apologize for being “MIA”.
 We are all forgetting that we are real people with lives outside of our phones.
 So, leave social media for one day, even half a day and do something for you.
 Get back to real life, do things for you rather than for the gram.